Full-Stack-Bootcamp-Spring-and-Angular/full-stack-bootcamp-spring-angular-weekly-tasks-1Menna/README.md

 ---

-# 🔐 Spring Security Mastery Roadmap
+## 🔐 Spring Security Mastery Roadmap Tasks

 This series of tasks demonstrates a progressive journey through implementing **Spring Security** in Spring MVC, moving from basic authentication to advanced, role-aware dynamic interfaces.